api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 ## Fulfillment and Contradiction of Bids

-Upon winning an auction, the searcher receives an encoded calldata in `AwardedBid` event.
+Upon winning an auction, the searcher receives encoded calldata in `AwardedBid` event.
 Using this encoded calldata, the searcher can trigger the oracle update on the dAPI proxy.
 To release the collateral after the oracle update is fulfilled, the searcher must call the `reportFulfillment` function on the OevAuctionHouse contract with the transaction hash of the oracle update transaction.

 On the auctioneer's side, it will be continuously iterating through all the